Alan Trejo Preview, Player Props: Rockies vs. Giants

-Alan Trejo -- .150 average over his past 10 games -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Kyle Harrison on the mound, on September 8 at 10:15 PM ET.
+Alan Trejo -- .143 average over his past 10 games -- will be in action for the Colorado Rockies against the San Francisco Giants, with Keaton Winn on the mound, on September 10 at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Diamondbacks.
+He had a one-hit performance in his last game (1-for-4) against the Giants.

 Alan Trejo Game Info & Props vs. the Giants